spokestack/spokestack.io/content/docs/iOS/nlu.md

     nlu.classify(utterance: "turn the lights on in the kitchen")

     func classification(result: NLUResult) {
-        // Utilize the results as appropriate
+        // Utilize the result intent and slot(s) as appropriate }
-    }

     func failure(error: Error) {